 Absolutely!
 Simply prepare the filling and topping separately.
 Store each in an airtight container in the fridge for up to 2 days before baking and then assemble right before popping it in the oven.

-- Store: Keep stored in an airtight container.
+Keep stored in an airtight container.
 It will stay fresh at room temperature for a couple of days.
 After that, transfer it to the fridge for a few extra days.
+If you’re just reheating a piece or two of leftover crisp, microwave it at 30-second intervals until warm.

-- Freeze: You can freeze this crisp either before you bake it or after once it’s completely cooled.
+You can freeze this crisp either before you bake it or after once it’s completely cooled.
 Wrap tightly in plastic wrap, or store in a freezer-friendly airtight container.

-- Reheat: You can choose to thaw overnight in the fridge and bring it out to room temperature 30 minutes before baking for a faster way to heat it through, or bake it directly from frozen for a little while longer.
-If you’re just reheating a piece or two leftover, you can microwave it at 30-second intervals until warm.
+Thaw overnight in the fridge and bring it out to room temperature for 30 minutes before baking for a faster way to heat it through, or bake it directly from frozen for a little while longer.

 Blueberry Crisp